 - 6.3 There is no statutory duty on the C&AG to draw together the findings from individual pieces of work undertaken and reported by them.
-However, there may be common themes arising from different pieces of work undertaken, from which overall conclusions may be drawn and recommendations for improvement made. - 6.4 The C&AG should therefore annually prepare an audit letter, drawing together the results of their work and that of auditors appointed by them.
-The letter should: - summarise the main issues arising from audit work undertaken; - refer to reports issued in the course of the year; - consider and report on the implementation of audit recommendations previously made; and - direct action to the most significant weaknesses identified from audit work. - 6.5 They should submit this report as if this were a report made under Article 20 of the 2014 Law.
+However, there may be common themes arising from different pieces of work undertaken, from which overall conclusions may be drawn and recommendations for improvement made. - 6.4 The C&AG should therefore, where they consider it appropriate, prepare reports drawing together the results of their work and/or that of auditors appointed by them.
+Such reports may: - summarise the main issues arising from audit work undertaken; - consider and report on the implementation of audit recommendations previously made; and - direct action to the most significant weaknesses identified from audit work. - 6.5 The C&AG should submit any such report as if this were a report made under Article 20 of the 2014 Law.